raymondjohnson/md-cv/index.md

 <div id="webaddress">
 <a href="mailto:raymond@mathed.net">raymond@mathed.net</a>
 |
-<i class="fa fa-github"></i><a href="http://github.com/raymondjohnson">raymondjohnson</a>
+<i class="fa fa-linkedin"></i> <a href="https://www.linkedin.com/in/raymondcjohnson/">raymondcjohnson</a>
 |
-<i class="fa fa-twitter"></i><a href="http://twitter.com/MathEdnet">MathEdnet</a>
+<i class="fa fa-twitter"></i> <a href="http://twitter.com/MathEdnet">MathEdnet</a>
 </div>

 ## Currently

 I'm the Mathematics Content Specialist at the [Colorado Department of Education](https://www.cde.state.co.us) in Denver, Colorado.
-My role covers three broad responsibilities: (1) be a caretaker of the Colorado Academic Standards, supporting their understanding, implementation, and revision, (2) support high-quality mathematics instruction statewide, and (3) be the glue that holds Colorado's various mathematics educator communities together, through being a communicator and by serving our professional mathematics teaching and leadership organizations.
+My role covers three broad responsibilities: (1) be a caretaker of the Colorado Academic Standards, supporting their understanding, implementation, and revision, (2) support high-quality mathematics instruction statewide, and (3) be the glue that holds Colorado's various mathematics educator communities together, by being a communicator and by serving our professional mathematics teaching and leadership organizations.

 ## Employment